luisarizmendi/openshift-edge-demos/demos/ztp/doc/01-gui.md

 * ClusterSet and ClusterSetBinding: To host the cluster that you are going to create in a differenciated group
 * Placement: To select the clusters where to deploy applications and ACM policies under the new ClusterSet
-* Policy and PolicySet: That are used to deploy an example operator (`openshift-compliance` in this case)
+* Policy: That is used to deploy an example operator (`openshift-compliance` in this case)
 * GitOpsServer and ApplicationSet: In order to automatically deploy the `hello-world` test application in the new cluster when it is imported in ACM.
 * AgentServiceConfig: The Assisted Installer service has been enabled